SMTG-Bham/sumo/docs/source/sumo-kgen.rst

 sumo-kgen
 ==========

-``sumo-kgen`` is a program for generating VASP ``KPOINTS`` files containing k-points along high-symmetry k-point paths, for electronic band structure calculations.
+``sumo-kgen`` is a program for generating input files containing k-points along high-symmetry k-point paths, for electronic band structure calculations (e.g. ``KPOINTS`` file for VASP).
 The path is unique for each of the 14 Bravais lattice types and, as such, will depend on the symmetry of the unitcell.
 As there are several definitions and nomenclatures used in the literature, ``sumo-kgen`` simplifies this process, allowing for multiple high-symmetry k-point schemes.